Doc Talk

 Things are continuing to change.
 This is a reminder to believe in yourself that you will get through these times.
 Period.
 No matter how hard things get, you are strong enough to strive and thrive through this.
 Think of the times in your life when you faced adversity and how you powered through.
 You’ve got this!
 Beneficial personal activities you and your family can participate in that can help accomplish this effort include:

-Focus is here to support you and your families.
-We encourage you to visit the Focus website at www.focuspsychservices.com.
+you to visit the Focus website at www.focuspsychservices.com.
 You will find information and resources to assist you.
-To schedule a session, follow the prompts on the website or call 858-565-0066.
+To

 The only constant is change.
 Find the opportunities in any adversity.